Some counterexamples on the behaviour of real-valued functions and their derivatives: Some more things you can do with

+\bex If $f:\re\abb\re$ is differentiable and $f'(x_0)\ne 0$, this does not imply that $f$ is monotonic in some neighbourhood of $x_0$.
+This is illustrated by the function \cite[p.~37]{GelbaumOlmsted}

+which is differentiable everywhere with $f'(0)=1\ne 0$, but is not monotonic (hence not one-to-one) on any neighbourhood of 0 since $f'$ assumes both positive and negative values there.
+In fact, $f'$ is unbounded in both directions on each such neighbourhood (see Figure \ref{fig:NotInjective}). \eex

-\item By Darboux's intermediate value theorem, if a derivative $f'$ is not continuous at some $x_0$, then $x_0$ has to be an oscillation point of $f'$.
-In the usual examples for this fact (like $x\mapsto x^2\sin\frac{1}{x}$), $f'$ oscillates in both directions, above and below $f'(x_0)$, i.e. for arbitrary small neighbourhoods $U$ of $x_0$, $f'(x_0)$ is an inner point of $f'(U)$.
+\bex By Darboux's intermediate value theorem for derivatives, if a derivative $f'$ is not continuous at some point $x_0$, then $x_0$ has to be an oscillation point of $f'$ (i.e. there is a certain interval $J$ of positive length such that $f'$ assumes all values in $J$ in arbitrarily small neighbourhoods of $x_0$).
+In the usual examples for this situation (like $x\mapsto x^2\sin\frac{1}{x}$), $f'$ oscillates in both directions, above and below $f'(x_0)$, i.e. for arbitrary small neighbourhoods $U$ of $x_0$, $f'(x_0)$ is an inner point of $f'(U)$.

 The function